 Late last year we lost a good friend and crew member to pancreatic cancer, a disease with the lowest survival rate of all the cancers.
 Just 1% of men live for more than 10 years following diagnoses (please note women are affected too).
-As many of you in the business community will know, this was the cancer that tragically cut short Steve Job’s Life.
+As you may know, this was the cancer that tragically cut short the lives of Apple's Steve Job’s, the actor Alan Rickman and the writer AA Gill.

 What can you do to help?